abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 what we should be.
-When this happens, it’s as if we’re looking at the mind the way judgmental parents look at their child, power tripping and demanding that the child behave in a particular way. *I’m going to tell this kid what to do and he’s going to do what I say!* There can be no joy in approaching the mind with the assumption that it will toe the line if we force it to do so.
+When this happens, it’s as if we’re looking at the mind the way judgmental parents look at their child, power tripping and demanding that the child behave in a particular way. *I’m going to tell this kid what to do, and he’s going to do what I say!* There can be no joy in approaching the mind with the assumption that it will toe the line if we force it to do so.
 Joy has to be unfettered with a sense of real freedom.